drbobbeaty/advent-of-code/README.md

 I think I'm going to have to figure this out by reading and working on a few ideas.
 But still... this is a lot better than I've done in the past.

+## 2019

+I got stuck on Day 18 and Day 20 - bother because of computational complexity.
+Both were pathing problems, and I really had to buck up and learn Dijkstra's as well as the Breadth-First Search that does things differently, but can be used to find distances in mazes, etc. I'm glad I pushed through and learned these two concepts by beating on them - I'm a better coder because of it.

+The other days were not too bad, and while it took a few extra days to get Day 18 and Day 20, it was *_really_* worth it.

 ## License

 Copyright © 2015-2018 Bob Beaty